nidup/twitter-makeup/README.md

 ## Third party

-This library uses the excellent [Tweepy](https://www.tweepy.org/), providing a small wrapper around a small subset of Tweepy capabilities.
+This library uses the excellent [Tweepy](https://www.tweepy.org/), providing a wrapper around a small subset of Tweepy capabilities.